 In fact, the very presence of this Oscar-nominated, Emmy-winning actor in this cast should tell a person something about the caliber of the writing.
 The drama's scripts bring out solid performances in its cast, Tipper in particular this season.
 Naomi is a woman who has spent her life in space, and watching her celebrate the mere act of setting her feet on a planet's surface for the first time is uplifting.
 That is, until the combined effects of gravity and atmosphere kick in.

 "The Expanse" also is a wonderful playground for David Strathairn as the commander of a Belter ship who wavers between his allegiance to the new interplanetary order and his loyalty to a people who are done with being looked down upon.
 And his leader's persona is fatherly and easygoing in some moments and fatally unforgiving in the turning of a second.

 A heavily serialized show like this one will never be easily accessible to newcomers who drop into mid-voyage.
 Ergo, to say that this previous description provides all you need to know to get up to speed is not quite accurate.
 But it does help that these new episodes reconfigure the grid a bit and simplify the plot.

-The Ilus/New Terra conflict takes up a much of the space within the episodes provided for review; as such, “The Expanse” reprises the structure of the opening episodes of the series by taking time to set up or re-establish the factions and their motivations.
+The Ilus/New Terra conflict takes up much of the space within the episodes provided for review; as such, "The Expanse" reprises the structure of the opening episodes of the series by taking time to set up or re-establish the factions and their motivations.